MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 > [!NOTE]
 > Only set up the Audit Log solution if you've chosen [cloud flows](setup.md#what-data-source-should-i-use-for-my-power-platform-inventory) as the mechanism for inventory and telemetry.

 The Audit Log Sync flow connects to the Microsoft 365 audit log to gather telemetry data (unique users, launches) for apps.
-The CoE Starter Kit works without this flow; however, usage information (app launches, unique users) in the Power BI dashboard will be blank.
+The CoE Starter Kit works without this flow; however, usage information (app launches, unique users) in the Power BI dashboard is blank.
 More information: [Set up the audit log connector](setup-auditlog.md)

 ## Set up the Power BI dashboard